Tracking Your Progress! Here’s How to Get on Track

 The good news?
 It’s never too late to get on track.

-Why Don’t We Track?
+Why Should We Track?

 Sometimes we dive into a goal full of energy and think, “I’ll just stay consistent.
 That’s all I need.”
-But when life starts moving fast—and it always does, we forget to track our progress.
+But when life starts moving fast—and it always does, we can forget to track our progress.
 Motivation fades.
-You forget how many days you actually followed through.
+You may forget how many days you actually followed through.

-If the busyness of life throws off your consistency, check out our other post on that exact roadblock: Life Gets Busy—Staying Consistent Anyway.
+If the busyness of life throws off your consistency, check out our other post on that exact roadblock:

 What Happens When You Don’t Track